-Feels like: Reading a postcard from an old college girlfriend who is traversing the globe to disguise her poor life choices, and still thinking, “Just can’t keep up with (insert name of that person you’re definitely thinking of), that bitch.”
+Feels like: Reading a postcard from an old college girlfriend who is traversing the globe to disguise her poor life choices, and the bitter feelings that come with it.

 Song pairing: “Changed” by Jp Saxe (Vasco remix)

 👗”I saw her face and she did not know that she was dying, did not know I was killing her.” 👗

 This novel was on a few trustworthy reading lists, but it was really the aesthetics of the cover that drew me in.
 I added it immediately to my “Wish List” for my library, and when my branch manager made the purchase, I was ecstatic.
 The physical novel itself (published by the amazing indie Two Dollar Radio ) is without a doubt one of the finest things I’ve held in my hand in a long while.
 I’m a new devotee to Two Dollar Radio’s publishing style, and I won’t rest until I’ve stalked all of their prolific authors and possessed their catalog collection.
 Hooray for new obsessions, and new life goals (Life Goal #87: Publish a novel with Two Dollar Radio).